[JLPT grammar] The difference between ながら and まま

 I can break down the Japanese grammar and point out mistakes, explaining the structure and nuances of Japanese in an easy-to-understand way.

-You can also ask me any questions as much as you want.
+You can also ask me any questions in as much detail as you want.
 I will teach you until you get it!